Picking up a new side hustle or weekend job can be a great way to make extra money.

 Most of these gigs involve evaluating product displays or checking on inventory.
 They typically pay $3-10 apiece, depending on complexity and the time involved.

 Major retailers like Costco and Walmart are listed for product surveys and audits.
-No purchases are necessary.
+No purchases are necessary, unless you sign up for a product testing gig.

 Earning Power: $10-25 a day.